 The tendency toward division strikes us at all levels, from members of churches to churches within cities to churches within nations to churches around the world.
 It is not difficult at all to splinter over differences; the challenge is how to stay together in spite of those differences.

-This requires self-awareness, understanding who you are, what you believe, and why; it requires humility, recognizing that you don’t know it all, that your understanding is neither the fullest understanding nor the only one; it requires conversation in the midst of conflict, refusing the silo ourselves off into our corner with only those who agree with us; and it requires grace and graciousness, being quick to apologize and to offer forgiveness, giving others the benefit of the doubt, holding the space, even if there is unresolved tension and we would prefer to have quick answers.
+This requires self-awareness, understanding who you are, what you believe, and why; it requires humility, recognizing that you don’t know it all, that your understanding is neither the fullest understanding nor the only one; it requires conversation in the midst of conflict, refusing to silo ourselves off into our corner with only those who agree with us; and it requires grace and graciousness, being quick to apologize and to offer forgiveness, giving others the benefit of the doubt, holding the space, even if there is unresolved tension and we would prefer to have quick answers.

-At Christ City Church, we are a diverse congregation, from different backgrounds, perspectives, political ideologies, ages, races, and socioeconomic statuses.
+At Christ City Church, we are a diverse congregation, with people from different backgrounds, perspectives, political ideologies, ages, races, and socioeconomic statuses.
 What binds us together, we hope, is not our similarities in those things — though it is always gratifying to find others like you — but rather our common commitment to Jesus and the work of his kingdom and to one another as we grow in faith through community and as we help each other grow.

 We also believe that, just as the work of the kingdom is more than one individual can accomplish, so too is it more than one congregation can accomplish.
 So we love to partner with churches and organizations that are like us and churches and organizations that are not for the sake of the common good — to see more of the kingdom in our city and on earth.

-Now, if I’m being honest, I’ve experienced ‘unity’ being used as a synonym for conformity, for not causing trouble, or speaking up when I see something unjust.
+Now, if I’m being honest, I’ve experienced ‘unity’ being used as a synonym for conformity, for not causing trouble, or not speaking up when I see something unjust.
 Perhaps you have too.
 Unity is never imposed or forced; it is not an excuse to silence dissent or disagreement; it is a work of the Spirit, bringing together people across differences to illustrate the beauty of the gospel and the kingdom.

-I think one of the reasons Jesus and his disciples talked about unity so much was because they knew it is one of the hardest things to live out.
+I think one of the reasons Jesus and his disciples talked about unity so much was that they knew it is one of the hardest things to live out.
 It is far easier to look down on those who are not like us or those with whom we disagree, to turn up our noses at how they just don’t get it.
 But Jesus said the world would know his disciples by their love for one another (John 13:35); may we, though we are different, strive to be united in love.